astrobellatrix/muse-functions/README.md

 * comp_fieldmasks.py - Creates a skymask

 Creates a sky mask image for the datacube.
 It filters bright sources (with kappa-sigma thresholding) using erosion and dilation methods.
 It thereby ignores single bright pixels and ensures a proper object mask.
 This function is also used in other cases, e.g. to create a sky mask for superflat cubes.
-The sky mask created by this function is further used by comp_bgrstat.py
+The sky mask created by this function is further used by comp_bgrstat.py.
+Note that this function required an exposure map, in MUSE-Wide data this is usually found in extension 3, which is the default.

 * comp_bgrstat.py